ivodolenc/rolli/README.md

 Specifies module IDs that should remain external to the bundle.
 Accepts an array of _strings_ or _regular expressions_.

-By default, _externals_ are automatically inferred from _package.json_ file via _dependencies_ object.
+By default, _externals_ are automatically inferred via the _dependencies_ object from the _package.json_ file.
 Note that manual entry overwrites the default IDs so you must re-enter any dependencies you wish to exclude.

 ```js
 // rolli.config.js